frame-lang/frame-docs/index.rst

 Sometimes events can happen while in one state that should be processed in another state.
 This situation is difficult to cleanly handle in other paradigms for implementing automata.
-To address this situation Frame provides a simple mechanism to easily forward an event when transitioning to another state.
+To address this situation Frame provides a simple mechanism to easily forward an event when transitioning to another state, thus greatly simplifying these kind of not so uncommon situations.

 Operations
 ===========

-Frame systems are typically intended to be closed system accessible only through the system interface.
-However there are some situations, including testing and validation, that privileged access to the system's inner data and functionality makes much simpler.
+Frame systems are by default intended to be closed and the functionality accessible only through the interface and machine.
+However there are some situations, including testing and validation, that having privileged access to the system's inner data and functionality makes much simpler.
 Operations provide this type of access.

 Persistence and Workflows